shuup/shuup-guide/source/campaigns.rst

     .. note::

-       This rule applies if a basket contains *any* of the selected products (i.e., a certain number of product A *or* a certain number of product B).
+       This rule applies if a basket contains *any* of the selected products (i.e., a certain amount of product A *or* a certain amount of product B).

        In order to require product A *and* product B, create a separate rule for product A and product B.